Unifying Qubit Routing Across Diverse Quantum ISAs via Canonical Representation: Introduction

 \ding{185} We confirm that theoretically expressive ISAs exhibit superior performance to the conventional \CXISA\ ISA, challenging the conclusions of prior works~\cite{kalloor2024quantum}.
 We demonstrate some co-design guidelines for ISA-program-topology co-exploration.

-\ding{186} Our case studies, including the real-machine QFT kernel execution and the end-to-end QEC circuit simulation, unequivocally showcase \canopus' superiority in both near-term and fault-tolerant applications.
-For example, on the task of mapping QFT on 1D chain topology, \canopus\ finds the provably optimal routing scheme, surpassing the results previously reported as optimal in prior work~\cite{zhang2021time}; and experiments on IBM's QPUs suggest that \canopus\ leads to an average 2.1x fidelity improvement compared to \qiskit.
+Our case studies, including the real-machine QFT kernel execution and the end-to-end QEC circuit simulation, unequivocally showcase \canopus' superiority in both near-term and fault-tolerant applications.
+For example, on the task of mapping QFT on 1D chain topology, \canopus\ finds the provably optimal routing scheme, surpassing the results previously reported as optimal in prior work~\cite{zhang2021time}; and experiments on IBM's QPUs demonstrate that, compared to \qiskit, \canopus\ reduces errors by an average of 26.89\% and 34.98\% for the $\CZ$ and $\ZZ(\theta)$ gate sets, respectively.